 Accounting and Finance for Non-Financial Managers

 Through this highly successful program, managers with little or no financial training or experience can learn to use the language, tools, and techniques of accounting and finance.
 Complex principles are presented in practical, understandable terms in a friendly, supportive environment.
-You will be able to return to your organization with the confidence to analyze financial information and participate fully in making business decisions.
+You will return to your organization with the confidence to analyze financial information and participate fully in making business decisions.